the old fortress in Baiona provides stellar views of the Vigo Estuary

 By far one of the most popular places to stay in Baiona is the Parador de Baiona, located inside the Monterreal Castle.
 However, these are more popular accommodation options in the seaside town.

-There are lots of private apartment options in Baiona as it’s such a popular summer destination.
+There are lots of private apartment options in Baiona, as it’s such a popular summer destination.

 Browse all the best places to sleep in Baiona Spain